smultronbusken/skeleton.djs/README.md

 ### Types of commands

-There are 4 types of commands of which all are registered automatically:
+There are 4 types of commands of which all are deployed automatically:

 - `SlashCommand`
   ![](https://i.imgur.com/mym1QSP.png)